mkideal/log/README.md

 ## Init/Uninit

-You should call one of the following `Init` functions before writting logs:
+You should call one of the following `Init` functions before writing logs:

 * **InitWithLogger**(*logger.Logger*) - init log with a `Logger`
 * **InitWithProvider**(*logger.Provider*) - init log with a `Provider`